 For a list of Main Street shops and a map click here.

 For more visitor information contact or stop by the

 32 Public Square, Medina, Ohio 44256

 (330) 722-5502 | (800) 860-2943 | website

-Editor’s note: Part of this story ran in 2018 and has been updated for 2021.
+Editor’s note: Part of this story ran in 2021.
+The dates and additional events have been updated for the 2022.
 Any use of the above article or images without prior permission, will be in violation of copyright laws.